 Character: An evil corporation with a powerful secret, and a crafty prisoner with a compromised immune system

 Plot: the prisoner is playing a high-stakes con to gather information from his interrogators

 Setting: an interrogation room in the bowels of a company building

-Theme: how greed can twist both wonderful and terrible things too terrible ends
+Theme: how greed can twist both wonderful things too terrible ends

 Magic: Virus Magic, duh.
 Easy

 Looking at my answers, it became clear I had new information to act on and new action items to complete

 For example, I learned that the prisoner must be able to hide at least some of their abilities if I want the magic to be part of his con.
 After looking at my answer, I decided this would fit best as a short story with the prisoner’s motives and abilities revealed as a twist at the end.
 This means the POV character cannot be the prisoner.

 Even the short answers on theme and character got my brain whirring.
 The viruses could have appeared in the world some time ago and the company is just now gaining enough knowledge to control them somehow.
 In the pursuit of profit, the company directs their control into some unethical directions.